 As a parent/guardian, you may choose to review the materials and curriculum content to be used in HIV and other communicable disease prevention education, as well as sex education.
 If you wish to review the materials or curriculum content, please contact the campus principal.
 This statute allows you to excuse your child from participation in the classes that include: education on human sexuality, if you choose.
 If you wish to excuse your child from this instruction, please send the bottom portion of this letter to your child's school prior to the end of the first week of school.

+Sincerely,

+Scott Caloss

+Superintendent

-incerely, cott Caloss uperintendent Parent Permission to Excuse Student from Human Sexuality Education ly child will be excused from the instruction outlined in this letter.
+Parent Permission to Excuse Student from Human Sexuality Education

+Student Name:

-Student Name: Parent Signature: Date:
+Parent Signature: Date:

 APPENDIX IV: